 - Complete brachial plexus injury

 There are also four types of specific injuries to the nerves in the brachial plexus.
-The most common injury is neuropraxia, in which the nerves are compressed or stretched.
-Neuromas are tumors that form on nerves that were torn, healed, but now have scar tissue.
+The most common injury is neuropraxia, which involves the nerves compressing or stretching.
+Neuromas are tumors that form on nerves that are torn, have healed, but now have scar tissue.
 This scar tissue puts pressure on the nerves and blocks neuroelectrical signals from the spinal cord.
-Ruptures occur when the nerve is torn but not at the spine.
-Avulsion, the most severe injury, occurs when the nerve is torn from the spinal cord.
+Ruptures occur when the nerve tears but not at the spine.
+Avulsion, the most severe injury, occurs when the nerve tears from the spinal cord.

-Most, but not all, brachial plexus injuries can be treated either through physical therapy or surgery.
+Most brachial plexus injuries are treatable either through physical therapy or surgery.
 In cases where ruptures or avulsion occur, the damage to the nerves and affected area is permanent unless surgical intervention is done quickly.

 Risk Factors for Brachial Plexus Injuries

 According to NIH, there are several risk factors for obstetric brachial plexus injuries.
 The chances for brachial plexus palsy increase if: